epsy/clize/docs/reference.rst

 Documenting positional parameters
 .................................

-To document a parameter, start a paragraph with the name of the parameter you want to document followed by a |colon|, followed by text:
+To document a parameter, start a paragraph with the name of the parameter (as seen in the Python source) you want to document followed by a |colon|, followed by text:

 .. code-block:: python
     :emphasize-lines: 5, 7